-Combining the normal cost and UAAL amortization costs in the first year produces a total first year annual required contribution (ARC) of \$6,456,114.
+Combining the normal cost with both the initial and residual UAAL amortization costs produces an annual required contribution (ARC) of \$8,667,939.
 The ARC is used as the basis for determining expenses and liabilities under GASB 43/45.
 The ARC is used in lieu of (rather than in addition to) the "pay-as-you-go" cost.
-The additional cost of compliance with GASB 43 and 45 is therefore \$4,413,671.

-We based all of the above estimates on employees as of May, 2008.
+We based all of the above estimates on employees as of July 1, 2011.
 Over time, liabilities and cash flow will vary based on the number and demographic characteristics of employees and retirees.
-It will be important to periodically revalue costs and liabilities.